 - Get your paperwork in order and keep good records of all income and expenses.

-- Stick with established banks and moneylenders to take advantage of their terms.
+- Stick with established banks and financial institutions to take advantage of their terms.

 It’s easy to jump into an option with the lowest interest rates, but there are still other factors to consider before making a decision.
 With so many different types of companies offering loans and so many possibilities available, it can be quite challenging to make sure that you are getting the best deal possible.